 So once again we are back with the same question.
-How to build a robot?
+How to make a robot for kids?

-Now you know what all things we need to make make a robot.
-But there are different types of sensors, motors, batteries and microcontrollers available in the market.
-But all of them cannot be used to build something you want.
-For that you will need a plan.
+Now you know what all things we need to make make a robot for kids.
+But there are different types of sensors, motors, batteries and micro controllers available in the market.
+But all of them cannot be used to build a robot you want.
+For that, you will need a plan for a Robot.

 Step 1 – Plan Your Robot

 First, decide what you want to build; a line follower, a pick and place robot or whatever you want.
 Decide what you want your robot to do.